 Offering financial support to those who want to further their training in senior care is central to the mission of The Beacon Institute.
-For over 10 years now, Beacon has given out over $100,000 in scholarships to qualified senior caregivers, with the generous support of Morgan-Keller Construction, Inc. and others.
-These critical funds have allowed caregivers to increase their knowledge and advance in the field of senior care, moving up to become LPNs, RNs and in some cases, Nursing Home Administrators.
+With the generous support of Morgan-Keller Construction, Inc. and other organizations, Beacon has awarded over $100,000 in scholarships to qualified senior caregivers in the past decade.
+These critical funds have allowed caregivers to increase their knowledge and advance in the field of senior care to become LPNs, RNs, and Nursing Home Administrators.

 The Beacon Institute is proud to offer the Caregiver Scholarship Program, with awards made semi-annually each year.
 Through the generous support of Morgan-Keller Construction, Inc., and other contributions, the scholarship provides cash awards to qualified senior caregivers who are employed in member senior care facilities and wish to continue their education and training.
 Depending on fund availability, 10-20 awards will be made annually.